-- Place information regarding how to access the service line inventory in the Consumer Confidence Report. - Provide an online copy of the inventory if the system serves more than 50,000 people. - Use a written statement in lieu of having a publicly accessible copy of the inventory if the system does not have any lead, GRR, or lead status unknown service lines.
+- Provide location identifiers for lead and galvanized service lines. - Place information regarding how to access the service line inventory in the Consumer Confidence Report. - Provide an online copy of the inventory if the system serves more than 50,000 people. - Use a written statement in lieu of having a publicly accessible copy of the inventory if the system does not have any lead, GRR, or lead status unknown service lines.